b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

  #### Strategy 1:

-The producer can take multiple Cities as argument, and for enterprise accounts, it's possible to change the rules while streaming.
+The producer app can take multiple Countries as argument, and for enterprise accounts, it's possible to add rules while streaming.

  #### Strategy 2:

-We need seggregation for cities and topics.
-It's possible to perform threading or async in the contianer for multiple cities and topics.
+We need to segregate (cities,topics) in the same container.
+It's possible to perform threading or async in the same container in order to send each country tweet to a corresponding topic.

  #### Strategy 3

-We need seggrecation in data volume, cities, topics.
+We need to segregate the load, cities, topics.

-We can scale by adding producer containers that have specific city/cities and topic, this can be done using jenkins, for example the inputs would look like the below.
+We can scale by adding producer containers that have specific County/Countries and topic, this can be done using jenkins, for example the inputs would look like the below.

 ![](images/producer.png)